 How do I make an HOA budget?
 When you plan HOA budgets, the first thing you should do is to lay out your objectives.
 What is it that your association hopes to achieve in the upcoming year?
 Break down your annual goals by month to make the process easier.

 2. Look at Past Budgets

-For instance, you may discover that your actual maintenance costs always ends up being higher than your projections.
-This means that your HOA has consistently been underbudgeting for maintenance.
+For instance, you may discover that your actual maintenance costs always end up being higher than your projections.
+This means that your HOA has consistently been under-budgeting for maintenance.
 With this insight, you can make more accurate maintenance cost projections for this year.

 3. Send Requests for Proposals